MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/deploy/deploy-and-operate-dynamics-365-on-premises.md

 # Deploy and operate Dynamics 365 Customer Engagement (on-premises), version 9.x

 ::: moniker range="op-9-1"
-Dynamics 365 Customer Engagement (on-premises), version 9.1 is available as an update to version 9 or 8.2 customers.
+Dynamics 365 Customer Engagement (on-premises), version 9.1 is available as an update to version 9 customers.

 - If you already have version 9 or 8.2 deployed, start here: [Update Customer Engagement (on-premises)](/dynamics365/customerengagement/on-premises/deploy/update-to-v91?view=op-9-1)